Tearran/configng-v2/CONTRIBUTING.md

-# Development Guide: armbian-config V3 (configng-v2)
+# Development Guide: configng-v2 (Armbian Config Next Generation)

-##  Modules and Staging Workflow

-This guide outlines the module development and assembly process for **configng-v2**.
+This guide describes the module development and assembly process for **configng-v2**,
-It defines the current approach, philosophy, and workflow for Bash-based modules, with practical steps for contributors and maintainers.
+the intended upgrade to [armbian/configng](https://github.com/armbian/configng).

 ---